U.S. Economy Added Only 103,000 Jobs In March

 Loading...

-The new data from March follows strong job growth in February, when it was initially reported that U.S. companies had added 313,000 jobs — the biggest increase in 1-1/2 years.
+The new data from March follow strong job growth in February, when it was initially reported that U.S. companies had added 313,000 jobs — the biggest increase in 1 1/2 years.
 That number has now been revised even higher, to a gain of 326,000.

-Areas that saw job gains included manufacturing, health care, and mining, the government report said.
+Areas that saw job gains included manufacturing, health care and mining, the government report said.

 Economists had expected the U.S. job market to slow down from February's fast pace, with a consensus predicting from 180,000 to 190,000 new jobs.